italoosorio/SilkBuilder-Doc/development/README.md

 # Development

-Using this guides you will learn how to start developing using SilkBuilder.
+Using this guides you will learn how to start developing applications using SilkBuilder.

 ## Topics: